"The soul has a profound way of bringing you back to what you should be doing."

 Jewelry has become my touchstone for fitness and design, and I've found that it can help many of us feel both more grounded and more in touch with our core strengths and inner beauty.
 Making your own jewelry is a rewarding experience that anyone can start doing with a few simple tips.

 After 23 years of making jewelry and making plenty of mistakes, I've compiled 3 important tips for anyone starting out their jewelry making passion:

-Third, always keep ratty old towels to use for your workspace.
-When you work with any beads, they will inevitable roll around.
+- Third, always keep ratty old towels to use for your workspace.
+When you work with any beads, they will inevitably roll around.
 Or worse yet, someone, your doggie or child, may bump the table where you have laid out your beads.
 Then, that accidental bump will create a cascade of beads crashing to the floor.
 That is the worst way to spend your creative time - picking up all those rolling beads!
-The towel laid on your table as the foundation of your work space creates an accident protected area.
+The towel laid on your table as the foundation of your workspace creates an accident protected area.

-As you pursue your passion of making jewelry, the three essential tips to remember are:
+As you pursue your passion for making jewelry, the three essential tips to remember are:

 I love to help anyone with a passion to design.
 Feel free to email me at TinaTang@TinaTang.com or find me on Instagram at @IronStrongJewelry.

 Liquid error (sections/main-product.liquid line 378): Could not find asset snippets/CUSTOM-Amazon-SearchAd.liquid